jaiveersingh1/cs170-project/README.md

 ## Running the Solver

 ### Module Installation
-Continue now by opening To run the solver properly, you will need to make sure that you have downloaded all the modules used in the code.
+Continue now by opening your terminal in the project directory.
+To run the solver properly, you will need to make sure that you have downloaded all the modules used in the code.
 To do so, run the command `pip install -r requirements.txt`.

 ### `cp models/models_baseline.sqlite models.sqlite`
 Create a local version of the baseline SQLite table used to keep track of optimality and cost across all input files.
 This table will self-update by the solver as it runs through all the provided inputs.